chronus7/args.py/README.md

 - `--list-commands` to retrieve a machine-readable list of all possible commands
 - ignoring functions, starting with `_`
 - allowing arguments to be passed via stdin
+- works even with `pdb`

 Check out `test.py` for examples and usage of this module.

+## Known Issues:

+- `pdb` finishes with `ValueError: I/O operation on closed file.` when calling `-h` or `--list-commands`.
+- import not working as intended in all situations (probably name clashes)
+- no setup.py

 ----